dbouchet/dbouchet.github.io/_projects/natphoton2025.md

 </p>

 <p align="justify">
 This realization has far-reaching consequences: with the help of intelligent algorithms, optical measurement methods could be significantly improved in a wide range of areas - from medical diagnostics to materials research and quantum technology.
-In future projects, the research team wants to work with partners from applied physics and medicine to investigate how these AI-supported methods can be used in specific systems.
+In future projects, we want to work with partners from applied physics and medicine to investigate how these AI-supported methods can be used in specific systems.
 </p>

 <p align="justify">